 All accidents occurring on campus involving college activities must be reported in writing and filed in the office of the Dean of Student Affairs.
 Standard format and assistance in writing up reports may be obtained in the office of the Dean of Student Affairs.

 JOB PLACEMENT

-Placement services are available through the Student Affairs Office.
+Placement services are available through the Counseling Center or Office of Student Affairs.
 Students are encouraged to use this service.

 The college provides these services without regard to race, color, creed, sex, or national origin.